cargo2nix/cargo2nix/examples/1-hello-world/README.md

 In order to consume the `Cargo.nix` and provide outputs for `nix build` and other `nix` commands, you need to write a `flake.nix`

-The overally structure of a flake is very simple.
+The overall structure of a flake is very simple.
 It's a nix expression that describes `inputs` and `outputs`.
 All of the inputs are usually other flakes.
 The output paths tell `nix` commands such as `nix develop` and `nix build` what to use to do their work.